 If you encounter an open GSR, you have a few options from within the GSR app:

-- If the room is currently scheduled, the GSR app will display the name of the person who has the room scheduled and the times of the reservation.
+• If the room is currently scheduled, the GSR app will display the name of the person who has the room scheduled and the reservation times.

 If a Group Study Room is empty (either because it isn’t currently reserved or because the group that reserved it failed to show up), follow these instructions from within the GSR that you want to reserve:

-- If no one from the originally-scheduled group shows up within 10 minutes, the GSR app will show an On-Demand button at the top which gives you the option to take over their reservation.
+4. If no one from the originally scheduled group shows up within 10 minutes, the GSR app will show an On-Demand button at the top, allowing you to take over their reservation.

 Questions or Additional Issues?